jmcvetta/cspace/README.md

 ## Disclaimers

-I did not write CSpace; do not have any insight into its original authorship or purposes; have not reaviewed the code in any meaninful way; cannot help you with bugs/support/etc; and do not assert the truth or falsehood of the CSpace privacy claims.
+I did not write CSpace; do not use it; do not have any insight into its original authorship or purposes; have not reaviewed the code in any meaninful way; cannot help you with bugs/support/etc; and do not assert the truth or falsehood of the CSpace privacy claims.

 I have *no freakin' idea* if this software works at all.
 I have uploaded the source to Github to foster healthy, open civic debate.

-There is a decent chance that users of this software will experience *increased* surveillance and resultingly *decreased* personal privacy.
+There is a decent chance that users of this software will experience increased surveillance and resultingly *decreased* personal privacy.

-Do not use this software; or if you must, use it at your own risk.
+**Do not use this software**; or if you must, use it at your own risk.